Realize Emergent Gravity to Generic Situations: The Emergence of Inertial Force

 Let us now explain the thermodynamic progress first proposed in \cite{An:2018hyt} in detail.
+We will see it is either an isoenergic process or an isothermal process in the eyes of different observers.

-In the Bekenstein Thought Experiment (see a review such as \cite{Bousso:2002ju}), Bekenstein considered a quasi-static progress to classical level (historically it was called Geroch progress), to lower a box towards the black hole with a long string very slowly and finally to drop it into the black hole.
+In the Bekenstein Thought Experiment (see a review such as \cite{Bousso:2002ju}), Bekenstein considered a quasi-static progress to classical level (historically it was called Geroch progress), to lower a box towards the black hole with a long string very slowly till Planck-scale-near the horizon and finally to drop it into the black hole.

+While, beyond this near-horizon region, it could be still a thermodynamic process.
+Semi-classically, we consider the Hawking/Unruh effect that thermalizes the "box" (we take as an excited particle state).
+Once the gravitational force is balanced by the external force.
+In order to form a thermodynamic process which changes the states, Alice varies the static trajectory $X(\lambda_0)$ a little bit to the nearby trajectory $X(\lambda)$.
+So the infinitesimal variation $d\lambda$ of the states is to the temperature \bea \frac{d}{d\lambda}=\frac{dT}{d\lambda}\d_T\,. \eea

 In this quasi-static process, it is the external force that maintains the local measurement of frequency $\omega$ of the box not varying \bea \omega=\omega_A \eea to the local observer (let us call her the proper observer Alice) moving along with the box, so the local measurement of the energy $E=2\pi \omega$ also stays the same.